webdevbyjoss/html5-gravity-car/README.md

 - **D** - Accelerate
 - **R** - Restart (if car is flipped)
 - **Full Screen** button - Toggle fullscreen mode

-## Deployment

-This project is set up for GitHub Pages using the `/docs` folder method:

-1. All the necessary files are symlinked in the `/docs` folder
-2. When you push to GitHub, enable GitHub Pages in repository settings
-3. Select the `main` branch and `/docs` folder as the source
-4. Your game will be available at `https://[your-username].github.io/html5-gravity-car/`

-## License

-See the [LICENSE](LICENSE) file for details.